Pepe the Frog Is Dead

 Well, there was that one time [imdb.com]...

 A sad loss.
 He will be missed.
-(Score:3)
+(Score:4, Funny)

 Dibs on the legs.